markmikkelsen/Gannet/README.md

 ## Compatibility

-Gannet is currently being developed in MATLAB R2021a in macOS 11.4 Big Sur.
+Gannet is currently being developed in MATLAB R2022b in macOS 12.6 Monterey.
 While reasonable effort is made to ensure legacy and cross-OS compatibility, an error-free user experience is not guaranteed.

 ## Supported file formats